nicc777/opentofu-foundations-homework/README.md

 * For the versioning, I updated the modules to target a GitHub URL, following instructions from [the OpenTofu documentation](https://opentofu.org/docs/language/modules/sources/#github).
 I opted to try TAG references as [documented here](https://opentofu.org/docs/language/modules/sources/#generic-git-repository).
   * The actual execise will be done on separate tags on the main branch and not in the exercise branch or by using some other commit hash.
   * I had to run `tofu init -upgrade` after changes
+  * It appeared that the DB failed to create every time from a fresh `apply` but this was resolved after I added `depends_on` in the DB module.
+As I understand OpenTofu, this should not strictly speaking be required (it worked sometimes without it), but somehow this appears to make it deploy successfully evey time.
+Not sure if this is an issue or if I miss something.
+* I did not put too much though into a Git workflow and I ended up paying the price.
+I recovered mostly, but I once again learned to rather plan from the start.
+Frustrating :-D

+### Testing for a new version of a module

+I assume that one of the key operational tasks would be to update your stack if a significant enough change present itself in a upstream modul.

+For this reason I attempted to test this scenario by creating a new release and then pointing to an updated module (new version) going through the whole `init`, `plan` and `apply` cycles.

+> [!NOTE]
+> I will updatethis section after the practical experimentation.

 # Week 1